solita/solita.github.com/_posts/2025-03-10-cing-the-web.md

 language for such "minor" things as the [Linux kernel](https://git.kernel.org/), [sqlite](https://sqlite.org/index.html), and [many](https://github.com/python/cpython) [programming](https://github.com/ruby/ruby) [language](https://github.com/SWI-Prolog/swipl-devel) [runtimes](https://github.com/Perl/perl5).

-Although C was used in the early web through [Common Gateway Interface](https://en.wikipedia.org/wiki/Common_Gateway_Interface), it has never been the go to language for web development, especially not on the front-end!
+Although C was used in the early web through [Common Gateway Interface](https://en.wikipedia.org/wiki/Common_Gateway_Interface), it has never been the go-to language for web development, especially not on the front end!

-With WebAssembly we can run any native code in the browser, so it is time to try making a client side webapp in (mostly) pure C. In this post, we will make the traditional simple todo-list application.
+With WebAssembly we can run any native code in the browser, so it is time to try making a client-side web app in (mostly) pure C. In this post, we will make the traditional simple to-do-list application.

 ## HTML generation

 The first obvious step is generating some HTML.
-There are text templating solutions for C, but I want to avoid any dependencies so we'll roll our own.
+There are text-templating solutions for C, but I want to avoid any dependencies so we'll roll our own.

 We can have a static buffer that all rendering is done to: